tultul04/Twitter-Analysis-PowerBI/README.md

 Tweets without the letter 'C'

 ## 🚀 How to Run
-Clone the repo
+-Clone the repo
-Open TwitterAnalytics.pbix in Power BI Desktop
-Ensure dataset is connected or imported
+-Open TwitterAnalytics.pbix in Power BI Desktop -Ensure dataset is connected or imported
-Interact with the filters and visuals
+-Interact with the filters and visuals